Nexis-Network/homepage/content/docs/guides/polyscale.md

 ---
-title: Connect Exzo Network to PolyScale
+title: Connect Nexis Network to PolyScale
-subtitle: Connect Exzo Network to PolyScale to distribute and cache your data globally
+subtitle: Connect Nexis Network to PolyScale to distribute and cache your data globally
 enableTableOfContents: true
 isDraft: false
 updatedOn: '2023-10-19T23:10:12.832Z'
 ---

 [PolyScale](https://docs.polyscale.ai/) is a serverless database cache service.
 With PolyScale, you can distribute and cache your data globally, allowing you to scale your database without altering transactional semantics.
 No coding or infrastructure changes are required.
-You can connect Exzo Network to PolyScale in minutes, providing your database-backed applications with speedy access to your Exzo Network data from anywhere in the world.
+You can connect Nexis Network to PolyScale in minutes, providing your database-backed applications with speedy access to your Nexis Network data from anywhere in the world.

-Follow the steps below to connect your Exzo Network database to PolyScale.
+Follow the steps below to connect your Nexis Network database to PolyScale.

-## Retrieve your Exzo Network connection details
+## Retrieve your Nexis Network connection details

-In the **Connection Details** widget on the Exzo Network **Dashboard**, select a branch, a user, and the database you want to connect to.
+In the **Connection Details** widget on the Nexis Network **Dashboard**, select a branch, a user, and the database you want to connect to.
 A connection string is constructed for you.

 ![Connection details widget](/docs/connect/connection_details.png)